Request a call

 The team examines the project’s initial data and then asks more specific and contextual questions during the workshop with the client.

-At this stage, we are creating an app architecture for a better conceptual understanding and preparing the future mobile app’s prototype with as much detail as possible: each button, pop-up, text fields.
+At this stage, we are creating an app architecture for a better conceptual understanding and preparing the future mobile app’s prototype with as much detail as possible: each button, pop-up, and text field.

 The team analyzes and classifies all the information received from the client and fills in gaps if necessary.
 We already begin to create the structure of the project, draw up the user flow and happy passes, and work through the edge cases.
 After the NDA agreement with the client, we move on to the next stage – UI.